PROMOTION – some strive for it in their career. Some progressively climb the career ladder in an orderly fashion whilst others jump the queue.

 The Chopper is number one so no point in trying harder.
 Whilst continually linked with senior roles at competitors within the world of bicycles, the big dog considers them, but always stays loyal to Raleigh.

 The Chopper didn’t have work hard to reach the pinnacle – the orderly queue of the career path was jumped whilst leaving other contenders deflated on the stepping stones.
 How did the Chopper manage to jump the career queue?
-It’s unique, stands out from the rest, and has serious respectability.
-It’s confident and sometimes cocky – traits that have no real negative impact on mass appeal.
+Being unique, standing out from the rest and having serious respectability.
+The Chopper is confident and sometimes cocky – traits that have no real negative impact on mass appeal.

 If gaining promotion is a bit a struggle for you, then just think of the Chopper and be unique.
 Walk into the office wearing a onesie, grow some chunky sideburns or get the barber to give you a mohican.
 Be unique and float to the top.

 The Raleigh Chopper is featured in the new fun and factual hardback book, Section N Underpass.
 A nostalgic back at British advertising, leisure and entertainment from the 70s and 80s.
-Get the rundown here:
+Get the rundown by clicking the book below: